List of presidents of Honduras: Presidents of independent Honduras (1839–present)

 Honduras declared itself independent on 15 November 1838, and a constitution was formally adopted in January 1839.
 After a period of instability, conservative General Francisco Ferrera became the first elected president of the country for a two-year term, but then extended his de facto control of the nation for the next five years.

 Most presidents after 1900 represent one of the two dominant political parties, the Liberal Party of Honduras (PLH) and the National Party of Honduras (PNH).

-The most recent general election was held on 28 November 2021, with Xiomara Castro of Libre elected president, taking office on 27 January 2022.
+The most recent general election was held on 30 November 2025, with Nasry Asfura of the PNH elected president, taking office on 27 January 2026.